PerimeterX/perimeterx-nginx-plugin/README.md

   [Install]
   WantedBy=multi-user.target
   ```

-* Enable and Start the NGINX Service
+* Enable and start the NGINX service
   ```sh
   sudo systemctl is-enabled nginx.service sudo systemctl start nginx.service sudo systemctl enable nginx.service
   ```

 ##
 ### <a name="installation_nginxplus_px"></a>Installing the PerimeterX NGINX Plugin for NGINX+
 If you are already using NGINX+ the following steps cover how to install the NGINX+ Lua Module & the PermimeterX NGINX Plugin.